ritikaradh/FashionSpy/README.md

 ## Future Scopes
-* Fashion Spy can be integrated with the user database on shopping platforms to deliver AI generated personalized fashion blogs to the users.
+* Fashion Spy can be integrated with the User Database of ecommerce platforms to deliver AI generated personalized fashion blogs to the users.
-* Fashion Spy can be integrated with the Product Information Management (PIM) database to recommend products from the blog to the user.
+* Fashion Spy can be integrated with the Product Information Management (PIM) database of ecommerce platforms to recommend products from the blog to the user.

 ## Contributors
 Thanks to @MunmunPatra @Eshita-3 for their contributions to this project.

 ## Acknowledgements
-* Thanks to Myntra HackerRamp 2024 for providing a platform where the idea of this project turned into a working prototype.
+* Thanks to Myntra HackerRamp 2024 for providing a platform where the idea of the idea for this project could be turned into a working prototype.
 * Special thanks to the Node.js and Gemini API community for their documentations and resources.